mifi/lossless-cut/README.md

 ## Troubleshooting / FAQ

+- Windows: What's the difference between `.exe` and `.zip` downloads? `.exe` will self-extract on startup to a temp folder and is therefore slower to start up. `.zip` must be extracted manually but is very fast to start up.
-- If you get an error when cutting or opening any kind of file under Windows, try to disable your anti-virus.
+- Windows: If you get an error when cutting or opening any kind of file, try to disable your anti-virus.
 See [#18](https://github.com/mifi/lossless-cut/issues/18)
+- Windows: How to uninstall LosslessCut?
+There is no installer.
+Just delete the EXE file or containing folder.
+User files are stored in your [appData](https://www.electronjs.org/docs/api/app#appgetpathname) folder.
-- If you get an error on Linux like `FATAL:setuid_sandbox_host.cc(157)] The SUID sandbox helper binary was found, but is not configured correctly.
+- Linux: If you get an error like `FATAL:setuid_sandbox_host.cc(157)] The SUID sandbox helper binary was found, but is not configured correctly.
 Rather than run without sandboxing I'm aborting now.`, try to run it as `./lossless-cut --no-sandbox`.
 See [#258](https://github.com/mifi/lossless-cut/issues/258)
 - If any other problem, check [Known issues](#known-issues--limitations), or please search for existing issues before you file an issue here on GitHub.
 - If the app crashes immediately upon startup, check the permissions of your User and Temp folders, see [61](https://github.com/mifi/lossless-cut/issues/61).
-- How to uninstall LosslessCut on Windows?
-There is no installer.
-Just delete the EXE file or containing folder.
-User files will be stored in your [appData](https://www.electronjs.org/docs/api/app#appgetpathname) folder.
 - Completely white window when starting up?
 Try to run with `--disable-gpu` - See [781](https://github.com/mifi/lossless-cut/issues/781).

 If you have an issue you can check the developer tools for any errors or clues.
 Menu: `Tools` -> `Toggle Developer Tools`